burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 requires constraints
 template body;
 ```

-Example of using the concept to restrict template using:
+Example of using the concept to restrict template using (Syntax A):

 ```cpp
 template <typename T>
 requires MyConcept<T> && std::destructible<T>